GssMahadevan/PhoneRemote-AndroidApp/README.md

  ```

 ### Change settings
- * Change the http URL of your python-remote-server (https://github.com/GssMahadevan/PhoneRemote-Server) in settings page
+ * Change the http URL of your python-remote-server (https://github.com/GssMahadevan/PhoneRemote-Server) in settings page of Android-App named as 'TvRemote'

 ## Dependent Projects
  * https://github.com/GssMahadevan/PhoneRemote-Server